meonkeys/shb/src/book.md

     * made much easier since you've documented everything
 * focus, take breaks, be patient, sleep, exercise, eat healthy

+# Plan

+Consider the time and cost of self-hosting.
+To yourself *and your users*.

+I love this part!
+I get excited about what's to come, and I know a solid plan makes a vision real.
+I start by capturing my plans in a [Markdeep](https://casual-effects.com/markdeep/) file, including a calendar, budget, network diagram, to-do list and notes.

+Make _your_ plan.
+Maintain and improve your plan along with your server.
+Share the plan with other admins.

+Yep: other admins.
+You need someone to cover for you when you are not available, or a crystal clear expectation that when you die, the server dies too.

+## Budget

+How much do you have/want to spend?
+Write down a number and stick to it.

+## Resources

+Sketch out your thoughts on resources you'll need.
+Some ideas:

+* Data storage.
+There's a significant jump in complexity and cost with each jump in unit (for example, GB^[gigabyte] to TB^[terabyte]).
+This book is appropriate for data storage up to about 10 TB.
+* Electricity.
+Check your home power bill for the cost per kWh and run some estimates.
+* Support.
+Who will help you when you get stuck?
+* Physical location.
+Where will the server live?
+Will you have to install new wiring for power or network?

+## Schedule

+Rough out key dates so you and your users can plan ahead.
+For example:

+* Apr 28: Brainstorm, plan.
+* Apr 30: Order hardware.
+* May 3: Pull ethernet from router into garage.
+* May 5: Set up server.
+    * Install hard drives.
+    * Power on!
+    * Install operating system.
+    * Start services.
+* Jun 9: Review result against original goals.

+Invite others to participate, starting at the "brainstorm" step.
+This is a great time to include other people who may help care for the server.

 # System design

 [Later on I'll introduce you to _mario_](#mario), a tool you can use to take care of some of the fiddly details of setting up a server.
 For now we'll cover its output from a high level.